 Less than a month after finishing school, I packed my stuff and moved to Amsterdam on a mission to enter the music scene.
-I had forgotten every word of Dutch that I spoke when I left for Israel ten years ago.
+I had forgotten every word of Dutch that I spoke when I left to the desert ten years ago.
 And I quickly learned that competition was fierce.
 Everyone in Amsterdam seemed to be in music.

 While almost running out of money, I came to the conclusion that I had nothing unique to offer as a musician in Amsterdam.
 I had to create a brand.
 I needed good photos of myself.
 So, I bought my very first camera and started shooting.